tedchoward/tidbits/_posts/2012-07-02-do-you-see-this-woman.md

 My experience suggests that the opposite is also true: fear can keep love out.
 Why am I afraid?
 What am I afraid of?
-I don't know, but I do know that it is my fear that casuses me to judge.
+I don't know, but I do know that it is my fear that causes me to judge.

 I wonder if that was true of Simon, the Pharisee that Jesus visited in [Luke 7.36-50][3].
 A woman shows up at the meal and begins